GermainDuran/react-evernote-guided-project/README.md

 ## Setup

 The codebase is split up into a Rails API backend and a React frontend.
 Everything is contained in this single repository.
-Your Rails code is located inside of the `backend` folder and your React code is located inside of the `frontend` folder.
+The Rails code is located inside of the `backend` folder and your React code is located inside of the `frontend` folder.

 Each of those folders has a README file with setup instructions.
 For conciseness, those instructions are copy pasted here: